wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/7-exercise-topology-options.md

-This exercise will demonstrate to the user how to configure and implement an application that supports B2B.
+This exercise will demonstrate how to configure and implement an application that supports B2B.

 > [!NOTE]
 > This exercise demonstrates signing into a web application using three different accounts.
 These three accounts will come from two organizations, one of them being the organization where the Azure AD application is registered.
 Therefore, in order to complete the exercise, you'll need access to two user accounts in different Azure AD directories.

-In this application, you'll create an Azure AD application and ASP.NET Core web application that allows users from the current organization to sign in and display their information.
-You'll then invite a user from another organization as a guest into to access the same resources in your organization
+In this application, you'll create an an Azure AD application and ASP.NET Core web application that allow users from the current organization to sign in and display their information.
+You'll then invite a user from another organization as a guest to access the same resources in your organization

 ## Create a single-tenant Azure AD application